 Harassment is serious.
 All the anti-social behaviour in the list below should be reported to the Police.
-Tell the Police how the harassment is affecting you, the victim.
+Tell the Police how the harassment is affecting you.
+Some people are just nasty neighbours and can make your life a misery.
+They should not be allowed to harass you and there are laws in place to protect you from this.

 The technical definition of harassment is “the act of systematic and/or continued, unwanted and annoying actions of one party or a group, including threats and demands”.
 Basically, if someone is bothering you again and again, including threats and demands, you can report it as harassment.